biolink/biolink-model/src/docs/information-resource-registry.md

 ### Adding a new Information Resource entry to the registry:
 Adding a new entry to the registry is as easy as adding a stanza to the information-resource.yaml file in the biolink-model repository and submitting the change via pull request in the repository.
-Alternatively, making a ticket for a new resource in the biolink-model github repository will also work.
+Alternatively, making a ticket for a new resource in the biolink-model GitHub repository will also work.

 #### Minting new Information Resource identifiers: